calpoly-iandunn/csc473/project/part1.md

 The bold elements are the types that MUST be parsed for this first assignment (you should parse but ignore the zero translate at this time).
 You should create an abstract object from which all of the ray tracer objects will be derived.
-Each derived object can have its own parse function (read) that takes the filestream in, processes the data for that object, and returns the altered file pointer (for example).
+Each derived object can have its own parse function (read) that takes the filestream in and processes the data for that object.
-You can also implement a separate class that is responsible for parsing, if you would rather do that.
+You can also implement a separate class that is responsible for parsing, if you would rather do that, to keep the parse code separate from the raytracing code.

+I highly recommend that you consider reading the entire file into a string, then using a [stringstream](http://en.cppreference.com/w/cpp/io/basic_istringstream) for the actual parse code.
+This will make it a lot easier to **unit test** your parse code.
+Parsing code is highly unit-testable - I recommend taking a look at [Catch2](https://github.com/catchorg/Catch2) as a potential unit testing framework.

 In general the details of your implementation are up to you, just try to keep things as clean an modular as possible.
 Whatever code you write in this first week will likely still be in your code base when you are working on your final project in week 10.